quolab/splunk-add-on/.splunkbase/details.md

 ## Architecture

 COOKIECUTTER-TODO: Describe the structure of your product.
+(How does quolabquery talk to the backend service?)
 If your product contains many components and/or is to be installed on different Splunk components (such as forwarders, deployment servers, indexers, search heads, etc), then a diagram is especially helpful.
 You can upload images if you are hosting your documentation on Splunkbase.

 ## Installation